There are 2 special varieties of needle palm trees that can tolerate more than just below freezing temperatures but also quite used to snow.

 The biggest difference is this one originates in semi arid, a lot drier climates.
 It also can tolerate colder temps to 13°F.

-Just don’t forget that both can be dangerous to passersby so make sure to plant where they can be seen to be appreciated and not felt.
+Just don’t forget that both can be dangerous to passersby so make sure to place where they can be seen to be appreciated and not felt.

 They are a huge nursery based in Florida with connections to many quality growers.